hustlingFive/deepks-flow/example/water_single_lda2pbe_abacus/README.md

 # Example for water (LDA to PBE) : using ABACUS in scf iteration

+**This is a guide of [deepks](https://github.com/deepmodeling/deepks-kit).
+Cause this example have been modified for the workflow, not everything here is correct.
+But you can get some information for your reference.**

 This is an example on how to use `deepks` library to train a **LDA-to-PBE** model for water molecules, with SCF calculation done by **[ABACUS](https://github.com/deepmodeling/abacus-develop)**.

 The sub-folders are grouped as following: